laurentperrinet/Perrinet20PredictiveProcessing/README.md

 predictive processing in a topographic map. **(A)** the model consists of a two-layered map: an input source target integrates information from visual sensors.
-This map represents both position and velocity, and for simplicity we display here the horizontal dimension.
+This map represents both position and velocity, and for simplicity we only display here the horizontal dimension.
 Using this belief (as represented here by the probability distribution function at each time step), it is possible to project this information to a second target layer that integrates information knowing a compensation for the delay.
-In that particular case, speed is positive and thus information of position is transported to the right. **(B)** Response of a model compensating for a 100 ms delay to a moving dot.
+In that particular case, speed is positive and thus information of position is transported toward the right. **(B)** Response of a model compensating for a 100 ms delay to a moving dot.
 Representation of the inferred probability of position and velocity with delay compensation as a function of the iterations of the model (time).
 Darker colors denote